-165 Eastern North American 3 Credit Hours 3 Billable Contact Hours Archaeology W, Sp, Su
+165 Eastern North American 3 Credit Hours Archaeology 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying

 This course is designed to provide a thorough introduction to the archaeology of eastern North America from the initial Native American occupations to the early Euro American settlement of the area.
 Case studies will be employed to illustrate major trends or concepts.
-Lectures, demonstrations, slide shows and hands-on experiences and exercises will be used to facilitate the learning experience.
+Lectures. demonstrations, slide shows and hands-on experiences and exercises will be used to facilitate the learning experience.